 The Staff Training Academy (STA) at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia, provides introductory and advanced correctional training for BOP law enforcement staff.
-The Introduction to Correctional Techniques (ICT)

-program is a five-week program for a total of 184 hours of instruction that is taught in two phases.
+The Introduction to Correctional Techniques (ICT) program is a five-week program for a total of 184 hours of instruction that is taught in two phases.
 Phase I consists of two-weeks of training at the institution and Phase II consists of a three-week training program at the STA.

 The STA oversees the curriculum development and administration of the three week (104 hours) ICT Phase II course.
-ICT, Phase II consists of 76 hours of program instruction that covers correctional supervision principles, national policy guidelines, interpersonal communication skills, offender characteristics, principles of diversity and inclusion, legal issues, self-defense techniques, hostage situations, ethics, special offenders, inmate discipline, practical exercises, physical abilities testing, and 28 hours of firearms training and certification with three different weapons.
+ICT, Phase II consists of 80 hours of program instruction that covers correctional supervision principles, national policy guidelines, interpersonal communication skills, offender characteristics, principles of diversity and inclusion, legal issues, self-defense techniques, hostage situations, ethics, special offenders, inmate discipline, practical exercises, physical abilities testing, and 24 hours of firearms training and certification with three different weapons.
 Successful completion of this program (academics, firearms, and the Physical Abilities Test) is required for continued employment of newly hired staff entering into law enforcement positions.

-The STA provides advanced correctional skills training for trainers in disturbance control, firearms, bus operations, self-defense, lead baton-marksman/observer, tactical leadership, and witness security escort.
-The STA also provides training for trainers in CPR/AED.
+The STA provides advanced correctional skills training in disturbance control, firearms, bus operations, self-defense, baton, marksman/observer, and witness security escort.
+The Academy also provides training for trainers in cardiopulmonary resuscitation (CPR), automated external defibrillator (AED), disturbance control, firearms, self-defense, baton, and marksman/observer.

-The Management and Specialty Training Center (MSTC) in Aurora, Colorado, provides senior level training courses, Distance Learning programs and audio visual support for the BOP.
+The Management and Specialty Training Center (MSTC) in Aurora, Colorado, provides senior level training courses, Distance Learning programs and audio visual products for the BOP.
 The training offered at the MSTC is competency-based, providing participants the opportunity to progressively develop leadership skills and specialty competencies.
 A wide range of courses are available for institution Executive Staff, Department Heads, Supervisors, and Technical Support Staff.
 These courses include training for Correctional Services, Correctional Programs, Food Service, Finance, Human Resources, Education, Drug Treatment, Psychology, Religious Services, Trust Fund, and many other training specialties.
 In addition to preparing staff for position specific responsibilities, the MSTC also provides training in collateral responsibilities such as: Hostage Negotiations, Discipline Hearing Officer, and EEO Counselor among others.
 All classes are evaluated for effectiveness, and an analytical review of participant performance is conducted through a critique of pre/post test scores or performance-based evaluations.

 The MSTC (part of the National Corrections Academy along with the National Institute of Corrections) serves as host to large scale training events for most BOP disciplines as well as a focal point for collaboration in training development and delivery with other DOJ agencies.
-In late FY 2013, the BOP's Museum, which captures the BOP's rich history and traditions through various displays, which includes documents, pictures, and artifacts, was moved to the National Corrections Academy, under the direction of the MSTC, to increase its availability to approximately 10,000 state, local, and federal correctional professionals that come to the NCA/MSTC annually.
+The BOP's History Museum, which captures the agency's rich history and traditions through various displays including documents, pictures, and artifacts, is hosted at the National Corrections Academy, under the direction of the MSTC, to increase its availability to approximately 10,000 state, local, and federal correctional professionals that come to the NCA/MSTC annually.

-To maximize the use of training funds, the MSTC develops and provides several alternatives to residential courses that include Distance Learning programs via web-based courses on BOP-Learn and videoconferencing.
+To maximize the use of training funds, the MSTC develops and provides several alternatives to residential courses that include Distance Learning programs via web-based courses on BOP-Learn, video productions, and videoconferencing.
 With the addition of various new technologies, the MSTC has improved capabilities in audiovisual services, video on demand, versatile classroom configurations, high-definition videoconferencing, and state-of-the-art classroom technologies.

-The Human Resource Service Center (HRSC) located in Grand Prairie, Texas, is comprised of four components: the Consolidated Processing Unit, the Consolidated Benefits Unit, the Consolidated Staffing Unit, and the Security Background Investigation Section.
-The HRSC supervises and directs the overall management of Human Resources shared services for the Central Office, 6 Regional Offices, and 122 institutions that employ more than 39,000 staff.
+The Human Resource Services Center (HRSC) located in Grand Prairie, Texas, is comprised of four components: the Consolidated Processing Unit, the Consolidated Benefits Unit, the Consolidated Staffing Unit, and the Security Background Investigation Section.
+The HRSC supervises and directs the overall management of Human Resources shared services for the Central Office, 6 Regional Offices, and 122 institutions that employ more than 3434,000 staff.